 We may earn money or products from the companies mentioned in this post.

-As much as I love Pinterest, I also sometimes hate it.
+As much as I love Pinterest, I also sometimes struggle with it.

 On one hand, it’s this place you can go to find great ideas – from creative party ideas, to dinner recipes, to ridiculously delicious and calorie filled dessert recipes.
 It’s awesome.